How do I know if therapy is right for me?

 Do you offer online or in-person sessions?

-I offer online sessions via Zoom and in-person sessions at my therapy room in Bethnal Green (18 Victoria Park Square, E2 9PB).
-You will see pictures of my therapy room on the main page of this website.
+I offer online sessions via Zoom and in-person sessions at my therapy rooms in either Margate or Bethnal Green in East London (18 Victoria Park Square, E2 9PB).

 What are your fees?